Solar Panels & Storage Batteries and Points|How Bulk Quotes Work and What to Confirm Before Signing

 When considering solar panels or a storage battery for your home, a bulk-quote service that requests estimates from several companies at once is often a high-value cashback offer on point sites.
 Installation runs from hundreds of thousands to over a million yen, so comparing several companies' quotes matters most anyway.
 The quote request itself is routing-cashback-eligible, so you can earn while comparing.

 That said, solar and storage are expensive, long-lived equipment, and a field where door-to-door sales trouble and misjudged payback can occur — not something to decide on by cashback size.
 This guide organizes, as a judgment axis for choosing without regret, the difference between "earned on quote request" and "earned on contract", how payback shifts with roof and sunlight, confirming subsidies, what to look at when comparing companies, mistakes to avoid before signing, and the steps to not miss routing cashback.
-For renovations in general, see the Renovation Quotes Guide; for post-install electricity, the Electricity & Gas Guide; and if using a loan, the Home Loan Guide.
+For the basics of routing cashback and comparison discounts on solar/storage, see the Solar & Storage Guide; for renovations in general, the Renovation Quotes Guide; for post-install electricity, the Electricity & Gas Guide; and if using a loan, the Home Loan Guide.

 Telling "Earned on Quote Request" from "Earned on Contract"